 Solution: 256-Bit AES Encryption

 The most secure way to encrypt data is at key lengths of 256-bits using the Advanced Encryption Standard (AES), which is approved by the US National Security Agency (NSA).
-Netop Remote Control uses the Diffie-Hellman Method, which has key lengths up to 2048 bits, ensuring that company data is encrypted at the highest level for maximum security.
+Impero Connect uses the Diffie-Hellman Method, which has key lengths up to 2048 bits, ensuring that company data is encrypted at the highest level for maximum security.

 Additionally, it’s important that all encryption practices adhere to relevant regulatory guidelines.
-With Netop Remote Control, you can be sure that remote desktop access is being secured above and beyond the standard compliance guidelines.
+With Impero Connect, you can be sure that remote desktop access is being secured above and beyond the standard compliance guidelines.

 4. Incomplete Audit Trails